georgeflanagin/bpcli/README.md

 might want to keep track of your blood pressure while you work. `bpcli` does this task for you with a minimum of fuss.

+## Requirements

+- Python 3.8+
+- POSIX compliant OS such as
+    - Any flavor of Linux
+    - UNIX
+    - Mac OSX
+    - Windows with the POSIX extension

 ## Usage

 ### At a minimum